Why have you made this decision?

 We will work closely with governments to identify areas of the economy that are experiencing growth, and those industries where there are skills shortages.

 How many people are impacted?

-If the proposal is adopted, 350 people would be impacted.Still have a question?
+Around 335 people will be impacted.Still have a question?
 Contact our Consumer Advisory team

 What is happening with Cadbury World?

-At this stage, Cadbury World is not directly impacted by this proposal.
-However, if the proposal is adopted, we are conscious of potential community sensitivities around the continued operation of Cadbury World in the absence of the factory.
+At this stage, Cadbury World is not directly impacted by this decision.
+However, we are conscious of potential community sensitivities around the continued operation of Cadbury World in the absence of the factory.